seung-lab/microviewer/README.md

 - floating point images
 - boolean images
 - segmentation labels
-- .npy, .ckl, or .nii format
+- .npy, .ckl, .nrrd, or .nii format

-For .ckl and .nii formats, you must separately install crackle-codec and nibabel respectively.
+For .ckl, .nrrd, and .nii formats, you must install crackle-codec, pynrrd, and nibabel respectively.
+All are installed by the "all_formats" optional installation argument.

 ## 3D Object Support